BTSCS-KD/web-login-system/README.md

 ## Installation

-Installing the system is quiet easy as long as you have the following programs installed.
+Installing the system is very easy as long as you have the following programs installed.

 *Apache2
 *Mysql
 *Mysql controller like phpmyadmin
 *Certbot
 *PHP7.2

+if not you can use this command. (sudo apt-get install apache2 mysql-client mysql-server phpmyadmin php)

 If you have all of them you should be good to go.